The Draft Experience

 he dipsies, he doodles and somehow the puck is in your net.

-At this point old draft vets reacquaint with each other over a pint or shots of Jager, but the majority of the room does not know each other, especially if this is a new tournament.
-You can easily spot the Ironman in the crowd, Jim has been to every tournament since he started going and holds the record for the most consecutive tournaments attended.
+At this point old draft vets reacquaint with each other over a pint, or shots of Jager, but the majority of the room does not know each other.
+Especially if this is a new tournament.
+You can easily spot the Ironman in the crowd, Jim has been to nearly every tournament since he started going and holds the record for the most consecutive tournaments attended.

 You sink into the couch, have a beer and go through a slow process of withdrawal wishing the next Draft Tournament was already here.